department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 We do this using ID.me—our trusted technology partner that provides the strongest identity verification system available.
 ID.me is 1 of 4 Single Sign-On providers that meet the U.S. government’s most rigorous requirements for online identity proofing and authentication.

-If you already have a premium DS Logon account, you can sign in with your DS Logon information and we’ll connect your account to Vets.gov through ID.me.<br>
+If you already have a premium DS Logon account, you can sign in with your DS Logon information and we’ll connect your account to Vets.gov through ID.me.
+If you don’t have an account on Vets.gov, you can create one using ID.me.<br>
 [Learn more about signing in to Vets.gov](/faq/).

-<a class="usa-button-primary va-button-primary" href="/veteran-id-card/index/">Apply for Your VIC</a>
+<a class="usa-button-primary va-button-primary" href="/veteran-id-card/apply/">Apply for Your Veteran ID Card</a>

 <br>